systematic-magic/aop/front matter.rst

 Author notes are optional.
 Article can have several or none author notes.

 4.1.
 Check that author notes are denoted by symbol (no numbers allowed).
-It can be any symbol, but most often used are: \*, †, +, #, $.
+It can be any symbol, but most often used are: \*, †, +, #, \**, \***.
 If there are several author notes, then each note should have **different** symbol.

 4.2.
+Check that author notes line is written in sentence case.

+4.3.
 Check that there are no punctuation marks at the end of author notes line.

-4.3.
-Check that author notes are formatted in supprscript and colored in red.

 4.4.
+Check that author notes symbols are formatted in supprscript and colored in red.

+4.5.
 Check that author notes symbol is present next to author name(s).

 .. image:: /_static/html_author_notes_symbol.png
    :alt: Affiliation Numbers